-NOTE: Please label personal items students bring to school such as book bags, jackets, etc. Although students have to be responsible for their own personal property, punishment will be administered to students who steal, damage, or destroy the property of others.
+NOTE: Please label personal items students bring to school such as book bags, jackets, etc. Although students have to be responsible for their own personal property, students who steal, damage, or destroy the property of others will be disciplined in accordance with the HCMS disciplinary policy.